 On November 12, 2012, we entered into a diversity recruitment partnership agreement with LinkedIn, which became effective on January 1, 2013.
 Pursuant to our agreement, LinkedIn may resell to its customers diversity-based job postings and recruitment advertising on our websites.
 Our agreement with LinkedIn provides that LinkedIn will make fixed quarterly payments to us in the amount of \$500,000 per quarter.
 The fixed quarterly payments are payable regardless of sales volumes or any other performance metric.
+The initial term of the agreement is for three years and will automatically renew for successive one year periods, unless terminated by either party, as permitted by the agreement.

 Pursuant to the LinkedIn agreement, we may earn additional commission payments from LinkedIn (i) if certain sales levels are achieved and (ii) we may earn revenue by selling our services directly.
-Under our agreement with LinkedIn, we will receive (i) no commissions on the first \$10 million of LinkedIn's revenue from the sale of our services during any calendar year, (ii) 20% commission on LinkedIn's revenue from the sale of our services during any calendar year that is in excess of \$10 million and less than \$50 million, and (iii) 15% commission on LinkedIn's revenue from the sale of our services during any calendar year that is in excess of \$50 million.
+Under our agreement with LinkedIn, we will receive (i) no commissions on the first \$10 million of LinkedIn's revenue from the sale of our services during any calendar year, (ii) 20% commission on LinkedIn's revenue from the sale of our services during any calendar year (ii) 20% commission on LinkedIn's revenue from the sale of our services during any calendar year that is in excess of \$10 million and less than \$50 million, and (iii) 15% commission on LinkedIn's revenue from the sale of our services during any calendar year that is in excess of \$50 million.
 As an example solely to illustrate the stair-step structure of our commission schedule with LinkedIn, if LinkedIn sells \$60 million of our services during any calendar year, we would receive \$9.5 million in commission revenue for such year, in addition to our fixed payments.
-This is because we would earn no commission revenue for the first \$10 million of LinkedIn sales of our services, \$8 million in commission revenue for the next \$40 million of LinkedIn sales of our services and \$1.5 million in commission revenue for the remaining \$10 million of LinkedIn sales of our services.
-We will not obtain information about commissions earned from LinkedIn, if any, until within 60 days following the end of any fiscal quarter.
+This is because we would earn no commission revenue for the first \$10 million of LinkedIn sales of our services, \$8 million in commission revenue for the next \$40 million of LinkedIn sales of our services, and \$1.5 million in commissions earned from LinkedIn, if any, until within 60 days following the end of any fiscal quarter.
 Accordingly, any commission earned from LinkedIn sales during any quarter will be reflected in our financial statements for the subsequent quarter, subject to the applicable revenue recognition criteria being met.
-We did not earn a commission from LinkedIn during the three months ended March 31, 2013 and do not expect to earn a commission for the three months ended June 30, 2013.
+We did not earn a commission from LinkedIn during the six months ended June 30, 2013 and do not expect to earn a commission for the three months ended September 30, 2013.